How to Store Photographic Film: Cool, Dark, Dry

 Pierro raised the point that a lot of people in the film community are concerned about how to store film properly, especially old film.
 And Jon shared his wisdom on the issue, starting with the importance of businesses, like Analogue Wonderland, storing film properly so that our wonderful customers get their film in the best condition possible for shooting.
 However, as individuals we don’t necessarily need to be as cautious.

-If you were to perhaps accidentally leave your film somewhere that was a little too warm, or on a sunny windowsill by mistake, the chances are that it will still be absolutely fine.
+If you were to perhaps accidentally leave your film somewhere that was a little too warm, or on a sunny windowsill by mistake, the chances are that it will still be absolutely fine when it goes through the lab.
 You may get some slight fogging, a loss of contrast or some discolouring but you will definitely get an image.

 Another factor to consider is the expiry date.
 In reality these should be seen as guidelines of when the film will perform at its absolute best.
 It certainly doesn’t mean that the film is unusable once it has expired, in fact some people buy expired film specifically for the unpredictable results.
 So you should think of expiry date as 'best before' rather than 'unsuable after'.